 Examples of simple alcohols: Denatured Alcohol (Alcohol Denat.), Ethanol, Isopropyl Alcohol, Benzyl Alcohol, and Methanol.

 Fatty alcohols act as emollients and help the skin retain moisture.
-We use them in the following products: City Sunscreen Serum, Skin Soothing Mineral Sunscreen, Everyday Sunscreen, Sun-Defying Sunscreen Oil, Forever Young Body Butter, Forever Young Hand Cream, Shine On Lip Screen, Super Power Sunscreen Mousse, 100% Mineral Sunscreen Mist, Healthy Glow Sunless Tan, Advanced Anti-Aging Eye Cream and Glow Stick.
+We use them in the following products: City Sunscreen Serum, Everyday Sunscreen, Sun-Defying Sunscreen Oil, Forever Young Body Butter, Forever Young Hand Cream, Shine On Lip Screen, Super Power Sunscreen Mousse, 100% Mineral Sunscreen Mist, Healthy Glow Sunless Tan, Advanced Anti-Aging Eye Cream, Sunnyscreen 100% Mineral Lotion, Play 100% Mineral Lotion, Zincscreen 100% Mineral Lotion and Glow Stick.

 Examples of fatty alcohols: Cetearyl Alcohol, Stearyl Alcohol, Behenyl Alcohol, Cetyl Alcohol, and Lauryl Alcohol